 Ultimately, it’s a matter of personal preference; some people prefer to participate in face-to-face sessions and others prefer the greater flexibility available with online sessions.
 Whether you choose to work with a hypnotherapist in-person or online, your participation and motivation remain essential, both during your sessions and also when completing any therapy tasks or exercises between your sessions.

-If you’re looking for online hypnotherapy sessions, Therapy in Leeds provides hypnotherapy and talking therapy sessions online via Zoom.
-You can discover more by visiting the website here.
+If you’re looking for online hypnotherapy sessions, in addition to sessions at the clinic in Leeds, I also provide hypnotherapy and talking therapy sessions online via Zoom.
+You can discover more by visiting my website here.